Cost to Build a Garden Wall

 Planning Permission for a Garden Brick Wall

 Planning permission is not required for building a garden wall in most cases.
-The only exceptions are
+The only exceptions are:

-- If the wall will be over 2m high
+- If the wall will be over 2m high.

-- If the wall will be over 1m high and next to a footpath
+- If the wall will be over 1m high and next to a footpath.

 Building Regulations for a Garden Brick Wall

-Building regulations do not apply for garden walls.
+Building regulations do not apply to garden walls.
 You do not need to get the wall inspected.
 However, any walls should be structurally sound.
 To aid with this, there are recommended maximum heights for garden walls.

 These are based on where you live in the UK and the thickness of the wall.
 These recommended heights vary between 2400mm and 375mm.
 It is worth checking the government's planning portal to see which heights apply to you before you start work.